What can go wrong when crossing the border overland between Thailand and Cambodia? Follow our 2016 Cambodia adventure and find out!

 And we bought tickets with Thai Airways from Phnom Penh to Bangkok for Friday evening.

 At sunset, a stop at the FCC (Foreign Correspondents Club) brings back memories of the year 2010 when I enjoyed a beer with an Australian travelling couple, Maggie and Matt.
 FCC is the meeting place for adventurers, locals and visitors from around the world.

 On the street vendors sell English books at a bargain price.
 The children who help their parents selling books or souvenirs are well versed in the selling art and speak good English.
 They are tomorrow’s successful business-people of Cambodia!

 Even if you don’t need handicrafts, buy something and help the children and their families.
-I bought one bracelet for 1 USD from the two girls team featured in the photos.
+We bought bracelets as gifts from the two girls team featured in the photos.

 End of the day, it is time to pray for a good outcome tomorrow.

 Sleep recovery in the morning!
-We enjoyed a coffee served in style at the “Tai Ming Plaza Hotel” coffee shop.
+We enjoyed a coffee at the “Tai Ming Plaza Hotel” coffee shop.

 In the afternoon I picked up my passport with a two month Thai visa and headed to the airport.

 A short flight, less than one hour and we landed at Suvarnabhumi Airport in Bangkok.